ClusterM/retroarch-clover/retroarch.hmod/readme.txt

 === RetroArch module for hakchi ===
-version 0.8
+version 0.9

-This is a hakchi/hakchi2 module which adds libretro cores and RetroArch frontend to your NES Mini.
+This is a hakchi/hakchi2 module which adds libretro cores and RetroArch frontend to your NES/SNES Mini.

 It will automatically detect unsupported NES games and run them instead of the default emulator.
 Save states will work as usual.